pdehaye/pdehaye.github.io/src/posts/building-trust-in-massiveteaching-through-visuals.rst

    -- `Jonathan Worth <http://phonar.org/2014/09/leveraging-you-why-in-answer-to-mike-wesch/>`_

-Part of my efforts with my `Coursera course <http://www.coursera.org/course/massiveteaching>`_ *Massive Teaching: News skills required* were some interesting blend of Welsh's efforts in #phonar and in #connected_courses.
+Part of my efforts with my `Coursera course <http://www.coursera.org/course/massiveteaching>`_ *Massive Teaching: News skills required* were some interesting blend of Worth's efforts in #phonar and in #connected_courses.
 Let's first consider the exact opposite of what I did.
 Relax, prepare some popcorn, and watch the following video.

 .. raw:: html